codemaster-mick/Strobe/README.md

 docker-compose up
 ```

-Wait a minute or two for everything to finish spinning up then open your browser to your new [LAMP stack](http://localhost/index.html).
+Wait a minute or two for everything to finish spinning up then open your browser to your freshly deployed [LAMP stack](http://localhost/index.html).

 ## Next steps